nishanthrs/course20/files/notes/notes-1-2.md

 **What's a key downside of directly using a deep learning model for recommendation systems?**

+Deep learning models learn correlation, not causation.
+They have excellent pattern recognition skills, but that also means that they will only tell a customer what they would like rather than what would actually be helpful to them in its recommendations.
+This is because the model is trained on labels like clicks and product similarity; there isn't a single great label for helpfulness.

 **What are the steps of the Drivetrain Approach?**

+Define Objective -> Define Actions to Take -> Collect Data -> Create and Tune Model
+Ex.
+Google:
+1. What objective/problem is the user trying to achieve/solve?
+The customer wants the most relevant web pages to their query to find out more information on the subject of the query.
+2. What actions can Google take to achieve this objective in the most optimal way?
+Google can control the search index by adding or removing web pages/links from it.
+They can also produce a ranking of these search results in order of relevancy to the query.
+3. What data can be collected?
+In addition to building the search index of web pages/links, Google can also collect additional info about each web page like which pages it links to, the author/source of the page, etc. to improve the search rankings.
+4. Finally, Google can focus on the predictive model and fancy algorithms to rank results (e.g. PageRank).
+The previous steps are important in collecting the right data to achieve/solve the customer's objective/problem.

 **How do the steps of the Drivetrain Approach map to a recommendation system?**

+1. Objective: Drive additional sales of products by suggesting interesting recommendations that the customer would buy and not have found on their own.
+2. Actions: Rank recommendations for each purchased product of the customer.
+3. Data: All other products in the catalog, its features like category, seller, what other buyers of the product have also bought
+4. Model: Deep learning models like deep fully connected neural networks.
+Conduct tests with multiple models and A/B testing so you can evalute if and which model is actually performing its objective: more sales.

 **Create an image recognition model using data you curate, and deploy it on the web.**